 In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 205-40, "Basis of Presentation - Going Concern," management has determined that the expected shortfall in working capital over the period of time between the date these financial statements are issued and its estimated Business Combination date raises substantial doubt about the Company's ability to continue as a going concern through the earlier of the consummation of the Business Combination or the date the Company is required to liquidate.
-Based on the above factors, management determined there is substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
+Based on the above factors, management determined there is substantial doubt about the Company's ability to continue as a going concern.
+The financial statements are issued.
 The financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
-The Company may seek support from its Sponsor, officers and directors to finance working capital needs.
-However, the Sponsor, officers and directors may, but are not obligated to, loan the Company funds from time to time or at any time, in whatever amount they deem reasonable in their sole discretion.
+The Company may seek support from its Sponsor, officers and directors may, but are not obligated to, loan the Company funds from time to time or at any time, in whatever amount they deem reasonable in their sole discretion.